HoTuMinh/Data-Mining/notes/chapter2_note.md

 1. **Similarity vs. Dissimilarity**:
    - **Similarity**: Measures how alike two objects are.
 A value of 1 indicates they are identical.
    - **Dissimilarity**: Measures how different two objects are.
-A value of 0 means they are identical, and a higher value means they are more different.
+A value of 0 means objects are unalike, and a higher value means they are more similar.

 #### Data Structures